Friday – May 06, 2016

 Career Pathway: You can earn the Accounting Bookkeeper trainee certificate and the Accounting Assistant technical diploma on your way to completing this degree.

-Students in ACCTG-130 Computerized Accounting will take the QuickBooks Certification Exam from Intuit.
-Students in ACCTG-122 Accounting Software Applications will take the MS Office Excel Specialist Certification Exam.
+Students completing ACCTG-130 Computerized Accounting are prepared to take the QuickBooks Certification Exam from Intuit; students in ACCTG-122 Accounting Software Applications are prepared to take the MS Office Excel Specialist Certification Exam.

 Program Code: 10-101-1